sambetts/graph-calling-bots/README.md

 ## Publishing the Bot/Developer Tests
 You can either publish this to a public site with an SSL endpoint, or just NGrok or some reverse-proxy tool to run from your local machine.
 In either case the bot will need a base URL configuration.

+**Important**: for NGrok, you'll need an account even if it's a free one. https://ngrok.com/